anhtholee/aivivn-5-bandwidth-prediction/README.md

 Apart from the above mentioned features, we also have `id` which is the unique id for the datapoints.

 ## Approach
 I used 2 slightly different XGBoost models, one for each of the target variable we have (`bandwidth_total` and `max_user`).
-The part that took me most of the time is not training, but feature engineering.
+The part that took me most of the time is not choosing the model, but feature engineering.

 ### Features
 Here are the features I included in the data before feeding it into XGBoost.